la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

     be to gain excitement and support around the launch our high school program.
   'Please include a detailed budget of how you will use $100,000 to implement this project.': "The $100,000 grant award will be used to increase the size of our middle school program (adding 25 youth) and launching the high school program with 75 youth.
 Below is the detailed budget needed to increase our impact in 2016:\r\nTeam Leaders (18) = $12,960\r\nProgram Day Supplies = $3751\r\nService Day Supplies = $4,500\r\nPublic Transit = $6,300\r\nPrinting & Postage = $2,851\r\nHealthy Lunches = $12,600\r\nProgram Space Rental - $6,250\r\nProgram Staff (2) - $41,788\r\nAdministration & Operations - $9,000\r\n"
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How do you plan to scale the success of your proposal?: >-
+  How do you plan to scale the success of your proposal?: >-
     Big Citizen HUB is structured as a pipeline program for civic engagement.
 In 2015 we launched with 75 middle school youth.
 This proposal will support